Best Practices for Email Deliverability

 • Use Frequency capping to limit the emails sent per user per day/week.

-Steady Sending patterns
+Maintain Steady Sending Patterns

 • Maintain steady sending patterns to ensure IP and domain remain warmed up.